 Leach’s use of publicity backfired, making him a pariah among his fellow policemen—many were suspicious of his tell-all approach to crime fighting.
 The FBI ordered his firing in 1937 for challenging their authority.
 After returning to private life and serving in Europe during World War II, Leach planned to write a book challenging the FBI’s version of Dillinger’s final months.
 He died in a car accident in 1955, right after a meeting with his publisher.

 About the Author(s)

-Lori Hyde is a John Dillinger historian, who has researched both Dillinger and police tactics of the 1930s for over forty years.
-The creator of award-winning websites about Depression-era desperadoes, she lives in Corunna, Indiana.
+Lori Hyde has researched police tactics of the 1930s for more than forty years, and created websites about Depression-era desperadoes.
+She lives in Corunna, Indiana.

 Ellen Poulsen and Lori Hyde

 Format: softcover (6 x 9)

 Bibliographic Info: 69 photos, appendices, notes, bibliography, index